Skip to main content

 The Equality Act 2010 harmonises, strengthens and replaces most previous equality legislation.
 The following legislation is still relevant:

-• SOCIOECONOMIC BACKGROUND: This is an understanding that there is a link between the income, occupation, and education status of a person's parents, and their own ability to access education or employment and achieve their full creative or professional potential.
+• SOCIOECONOMIC BACKGROUND: This is an understanding that there is a link between the income, occupation and educational attainment of a person's parents, and their own ability to access education or employment and achieve their full potential.

-• GENDER IDENTITY: This aims to include every gender identity within the gender spectrum, without it being linked to ‘legal gender’, gender assigned at birth, or dependent on any gender affirmation surgeries.
+• GENDER IDENTITY: This aims to expand the existing protected characteristics of ‘gender reassignment’ and ‘sex’ to include all gender identities within the gender spectrum, without these being linked to ‘legal gender’, gender assigned at birth or dependent on gender affirmation surgeries.

-As a leading arts organisation, we can do better.
-We believe in enriching lives and shaping the future through film, art and creative technology.
-If we are to do that, we know that we must address our own habits and be willing to change.
-This policy is neither exhaustive nor finished.
-We have an ongoing commitment to seeking out voices less likely to be heard in cultural spaces.
+FACT believes in enriching lives and shaping the future through film, art and creative technology.
+If we are to do that, we must address our own habits and be willing to change.
+This policy is a living document, to be regularly revised and updated.
+It is neither exhaustive nor finished.
+We have an ongoing commitment to seek out voices less likely to be heard in cultural spaces.

-This policy has been developed by the FACT team to clarify and uphold the values of the organisation.
-It is designed to promote equality and diversity in our workplace and public spaces.
 This policy is intended for FACT’s staff, new and potential recruits, casual staff such as freelancers, project workers or volunteers, and participants in our projects.
-We will also share these values with our visitors, inviting them to participate in our work towards making FACT a welcoming space for everyone.
+We will also share these values with our audiences, inviting them to participate in our work towards making FACT an inclusive space for everyone.
 An overview will be made available on our website, but it can also be viewed in full by any member of the public if requested.

 We promote equality, diversity and inclusion in our workforce and programming.
 We oppose and will strive to eliminate unlawful discrimination of staff, colleagues, collaborators, visitors, or the public.
 In order to provide a place that is safe and welcoming for all, independently from their identity, background and circumstances, this policy aims to:

-The language we use is essential in helping us to create a safe and inclusive environment where everyone feels welcome and included.
+The language we use is essential in helping to create a safe and inclusive environment where everyone feels welcome and included.
 Historically many people have been excluded by language that undermines and ignores them.
-We will agree on a shared language that is inclusive, reduces bias and demonstrates respect for people of all backgrounds.
+We will agree on, and regularly review, a shared language that is inclusive, reduces bias and demonstrates respect for people of all backgrounds.

-This shared language will be the basis of our internal and external communications, included in style guides, induction packs for new staff etc. The development and revisions to this shared language will form a key part of our EDI Action Plan.
+This shared language will be the basis of our internal and external communications, including in style guides, induction packs for new staff etc. The development and revisions to this shared language will form a key part of our Equality, Diversity and Inclusion (EDI) Action Plan.
 We aim for this shared language to enable staff and all those working with or for FACT to represent the following principles:

 We will use language that puts people first:

 • To avoid reducing people to a single trait, we will refer to the person first, prior to the descriptor.
-Instead of ‘disabled person’ we will use ‘person with a disability’.
+For example, instead of ‘disabled person’ we will use ‘person with a disability’.

 We will use gender-neutral language: